Experienced West Palm Beach Car Accident Lawyers

 - Intersection Accidents – If you sit and watch an intersection for a while, you will see just how few drivers actually respect the rules of the road.
 Running red lights and stop signs, speeding up to “beat” a yellow light, turning left without the right of way – these are just a few examples of bad decisions that frequently lead to dangerous accidents.

 - Merging Accidents – Merging situations bring out the worst of many drivers’ capabilities.
-Whether they merge without looking, speed up when they should slow down, slow down when they should speed up, or give no indication that they are about to change lanes, merging drivers are regularly to blame in on-ramp, off-ramp, and other merging accidents.
+Whether they merge without looking, speed up when they should slow down, slow down when they should speed up, or give no indication that they are to change lanes, merging drivers are regularly to blame in on-ramp, off-ramp, and other merging accidents.

 - Multi–Vehicle Collisions – Multi-vehicle collisions present severe risks for drivers and passengers, and they often present some of the most challenging claims for financial compensation.
 Determining who is to blame in a multi-vehicle pileup requires a prompt, exhaustive investigation and a meticulous assessment from a highly experienced auto accident attorney.